 Years of Sustaining and Renewal: 1987-Present

 In March 1992, Dr. William A. Groover became the senior pastor at Bethany.
 In 1993, the church began a “Building the Church of Tomorrow — Today!” campaign, seeking to expand the parking lot and add an elevator.
 Rev. Todd Robertson became Bethany’s pastor in February 1999, bringing vigor for evangelism and missions.
 Following his resignation in February 2002, and an interim ministry by Dr. Stephen Wellum, Bethany called Dr. Steve Dwinnells in December 2002.
-Dr. Dwinnells, who exuded a pastor’s heart, resigned in December 2003, and Dr. Gregory A. Wills became the interim.
+Dr. Dwinnells resigned in December 2003, and Dr. Gregory A. Wills became the interim.

 In 2006, the church called Dr. Charles W. Fuller as Senior Pastor.
 Dr. Fuller announced his intention to lead the church through a strategic ministry renewal process, in 2007.
 As a result the church moved to a team-based ministry structure and revised its constitution and bylaws.